HACKERALERT/Picocrypt/README.md

 No, Picocrypt is considered feature-complete and won't be getting any new features.
 Unlike other tools which try to constantly add new features (which introduces new bugs and security holes), Picocrypt focuses on just a few core features but does each of them exceptionally well.
 Remember Picocrypt's ideology: small, simple, and secure.

-**Is there a command-line interface?**

-No, Picocrypt doesn't have a command-line interface because it's designed to appeal to the general public, most of which isn't very comfortable with a terminal.
-The UI is what makes Picocrypt powerful and unique, so adding a command-line interface wouldn't be of much benefit for most users.

 **Will Android/iOS be supported?**

 No, I don't plan on supporting Android or iOS because they are very different from traditional desktop operating systems and require different toolchains to develop apps for.
 Due to the nature of open-source software, however, a community-built version of Picocrypt for Android or iOS may appear in the future.